 Associate Professor Marc Schellenberg of the University of Otago presented a summary of results from monitoring of water quality, ecological health, and scientific research undertaken in recent years.
 This included a first glimpse of the real-time water quality measurements taken from River Watch wakas which people found very interesting.

 The first workshop session then posed four questions about the Te Hakapupu catchment to those present.
 The questions covered what was special and important about the catchment, what issues or challenges it faced, what is important for management of the catchment, and finally, what the group thought the catchment should be like for future generations.

 A wide range of themes emerged covering good water quality and healthy ecosystems, along with access and enjoyment of the unique aesthetics of the catchment’s waterways and its four peaks.
 Farming and forestry practices that complimented these themes were also discussed, as well as the importance of the overall link between healthy land and water, healthy people, and healthy connected communities.

 Another short workshop followed, exploring types of involvement the community would like in regard to further scientific initiatives.
 Options included recording types and numbers of fish and bird species associated with the estuary and river.

-The project team will now build all this new information into the first full version of the Te Hakapupu/Pleasant River catchment management plan over the next few months.
+The project team will now build all this new information into the first full version of the Te Hakapupu/Pleasant River catchment action plan over the next few months.